 By default, the Stone repository monitor allocates disk resources sequentially by filling one extent to capacity before opening the next extent.
 (See Figure 2.4 on page 46) For example, if a logical repository consists of three extents named A, B, and C, then all of the disk resources in A will be allocated before any disk resources from B are used, and so forth.
-Sequential allocation is used when the DBF_ALLOCATION_MODE configuration option is set to SEQUENTIAL.
+Sequential allocation is used when the DBF_ALLOCATION_MODE configuration option is set to SEQUENTIAL, or not set at all.